 The Learning Abroad Center provides support by offering support and expertise in the following areas:

 Collegiate & Departmental program leaders work closely with a small group of students in an overseas setting and share experiences that students gain from the program.

 The Learning Abroad Center is available to assist with resources and program design recommendations.
-The program leader's salary is paid by their department, college or by the students on the program as part of the program fee.
+The program leader's salary is paid by their department, college, or by the students on the program as part of the program fee.

-In addition, the program leader may request additional materials if desired, such as an application essay or transcript.
-Once participants are selected, the program leader notifies the Learning Abroad Center to facilitate billing, registration and enrollment of students in the mandatory online pre-departure orientation.
+Leaders are responsible for screening and accepting program participants.
+Once participants are selected, the program leader notifies the Learning Abroad Center to facilitate billing, registration, and enrollment of students in the mandatory online health & safety orientation.